Updated May 2023

 New Orleans is a city that’s easy to love and hard to leave.
-Whether you’re a history buff, an adventurous foodie or just looking to kick back with a southern cocktail, the Big Easy offers endless unique experiences.
+Whether you’re a history buff, an adventurous foodie, or just looking to kick back with a southern cocktail, the Big Easy offers endless unique experiences.
 Only got two days to spare?
-With help from our friends at Lonely Planet, we’ve put together a handy itinerary that will help you make the most of them.
+With help from our friends at Lonely Planet, we’ve put together a handy itinerary so you can experience the best of New Orleans in two days.

 Breakfast: Cafe du Monde